ccodwg/Covid19Canada/README.md

 Berry I, Soucy J-PR, Tuite A, Fisman D. Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
 CMAJ.
 2020 Apr 14;192(15):E420. doi: https://doi.org/10.1503/cmaj.75262

-# [PLEASE READ] Dataset Changes - Recent and Upcoming
+# [PLEASE READ] Vaccine Data and Recent and Upcoming Changes to the Dataset

 Several changes have been made recently to the datasets or will be made in the future.
-These are detailed below, along with tips at repairing your data pipelines that may have been affected by these changes. sidered preliminary and are subject to change and revision.
-The format of these new datasets may also change at any time as the data situation evolves.
+These are detailed below, along with tips at repairing your data pipelines that may have been affected by these changes.

 ## Vaccine Datasets

+Sources for our vaccine data are summarized here: [https://docs.google.com/spreadsheets/d/1zebsxvOPw8gJ-38r9Wbs_tY0Sk5lvfr0khun9_p3gmY/htmlview](https://docs.google.com/spreadsheets/d/1zebsxvOPw8gJ-38r9Wbs_tY0Sk5lvfr0khun9_p3gmY/htmlview)

 - 2020-12-17: Vaccination data have been added as time series in timeseries_prov and timeseries_hr.
 - 2020-12-15: We have added two vaccine datasets to the repository, vaccine_administration_cumulative.csv and vaccine_distribution_cumulative.csv.